 Clark believes every aspect of his Shenandoah education prepared him not only for his career, but also life. “[Football] taught me that even when you lose, it doesn’t mean you’re allowed to quit,” said Clark.
 “Hard work, time management, commitment, all learned during my time at SU.
 Being a business student taught me to pay attention to the details, which pays big when investigating high-profile cases such as homicides.”

-And, Clark will always remember what his business professor Bruce Gouldy said to him in his senior year, “find a job you’ll love to do, and you will never work a day in your life.”
+Clark will always remember what his business professor Bruce Gouldy said to him in his senior year, “find a job you’ll love to do, and you will never work a day in your life.”
 He has repeated this advice to all the recruits he has trained during his time in law enforcement.
-“He was right, this isn’t work, this is a new adventure everyday.”
+“He was right, this isn’t work, this is a new adventure everyday,” said Clark.

 Clark’s advice to students is: “Enjoy the ride.
 You never know where your degree will take you.
 Don’t quit, even if you lose.”